simone-angioni/midi/README.md

 cat Mini-Muse-Trained-Model.zip.0* > model.zip
 ```

-- Extract the model with extension 'pth' from the zip file
+- Extract the model with extension *pth* from the zip file

-2 - Insert the path of the extracted model in the finetuning.py file inside the Generation folder in the project in the variable 'full_path_to_model_checkpoint'
+2 - In project directories go inside the Generation folder, open the *finetuning.py* file and set the variable *full_path_to_model_checkpoint* to the model path